 I explained and showed the Iceman the incision.
 He described what he thought to be the malady and why.
 He offered that he could cut down in and have a look.
 Without hesitation, I accepted the offer.

 “My medical kit is in my truck, otherwise we could do it right here,” he sighed.
 “So, is that your KTM parked outside?”
 I quizzed.
 “Yeah, it’s mine; too nice a day not to ride.
-I tell you what: I’ll take care of a few things this afternoon and I’ll give you a call about 1700hrs with the time and place for the surgery.”
+I tell you what: I’ll take care of a few things this afternoon, and I’ll give you a call about 1700hrs with the time and place for the surgery.”

 That was all the more it took from him.
-That is what I was used to: right here and right now, what’s the sense is putting something off if your heart is pure and you mean what you say?
-I headed back home to take the next few hours to work my human traffic hunt until the Iceman called (if he called) and he did call.
+That is what I was used to: right here and right now, what’s the sense in putting something off if your heart is pure and you mean what you say?
+I headed back home to take the next few hours to work my human traffic hunt until the Iceman called (if he called), and he did call.
 He sent the address to his place, indicating it would be more conducive to operate there since patrons of Jackson’s gym were coming and going.

 I arrived at his place in roughly 15 minutes.

 “Pick a couch and take a seat (there were three),” the Iceman offered as he collected his medical kit.
 He splayed out a set of scalpels, forceps, tweezers, scissors, and I-don’t-know-what’s on the coffee table next to the sofa.
-He slipped a headlamp on to his forehead and switched it on.
+He slipped a headlamp onto his forehead and switched it on.
 It seemed a little pallid.

 “I’m going to swap out these batteries,” he indicated as he left the room.
 Returning, his LED headlamp burned clear and bright.